flucoma/flucoma-docs/doc/BufLoudness.rst

 :control select:

-   An array of `symbols` indicating which analyses to return.
-The options are `loudness` and `peak`.
+   An array of ``symbols`` indicating which analyses to return.
+The options are ``loudness`` and ``peak``.
 If nothing is specified, the object will return all the analyses.
+The analyses will always appear in their normal order, this argument just allows for a selection of them to be returned.
+Reordering the options in this argument will not reorder how the analyses are returned.

 :control kWeighting: